 - Difficulty with Physical Education lessons.

-- Slow and labored handwriting which results to unfinished work.
+- Slow and labored handwriting, which results in unfinished work.

 The role of an Occupational Therapist in Managing Dyspraxia

-Once a student is suspected to have Dyspraxia, an occupational therapist can be contacted.
-The occupational therapists will conduct an assessment that will check on the child’s perceptual, cognitive and motor skills.
-They will also review the child’s ability to participate in activities of daily living as well as their emotional wellbeing.
+Once a student is suspected of having Dyspraxia, an occupational therapist can be contacted.
+The occupational therapists will conduct an assessment that will check on the child’s perceptual, cognitive, and motor skills.
+They will also review the child’s ability to participate in activities of daily living and their emotional well-being.

-Teachers and the parents are integral in guiding the Occupational therapist on what the student is currently having difficulty with.
-The teachers conduct an informal assessment by observing and charting the student’s challenges
+Teachers and parents are integral in guiding the Occupational therapist on what the student is currently having difficulty with.
+The teachers conduct an informal assessment by observing and charting the student’s challenges.

 Once the assessment is complete, the results will be used as a compass to guide the therapy intervention plan.
-From experience, many a time after the assessment, the following may be the student’s difficulty.
+From experience, the following may be the student’s difficulty many a time after the assessment.